mica-web/gd2-coding-workshop/html-basics.md

 In this example, the element is `p` -- which stands for paragraph.
 The element is surrounded in angled brackets `<>` and the content is wrapped in an opening tag and a closing tag (which is just like the closing tag but with a forward slash).

 Let's code some basic HTML elements together.
 [Start with this CodePen](https://codepen.io/angeliquejw/pen/rNVGyGJ?editors=1000). 👉 Remember to "fork" the Pen and make your own copy.
+(A final example CodePen of all these examples is [available here](https://codepen.io/angeliquejw/pen/RwPjaGW?editors=1000).)

 ## Text elements